 How far in advance should I book?

-We advise booking as soon as possible, especially if you have special musical requests, but we handle last-minute bookings all the time at Encore and can easily find a jazz band at short notice.
+However, last-minute bookings happen all the time at Encore, and we can easily find you a jazz band at short notice if needed!

 What’s the typical price for a jazz band?